-please feel free to contact us.
-We want to make the financial aid process as easy as possible for you.
+please contact us.
+We want to make the financial aid process is as easy as possible for you.

 How do students and parents make corrections to a FAFSA?

-Using your federal PINs, parents and students can make changes online at www.fafsa.gov.
-When the changes have been processed, the student will receive a corrected Student Aid Report via the e-mail address he/she provided on the FAFSA.
+Using their person specific FSA ID, parents and students can make corrections online at www.fafsa.gov.
+When the corrections have been processed, the student will receive a corrected Student Aid Report (SAR) via the email address s/he provided on the FAFSA.
 The colleges listed on the SAR will receive a corrected electronic version.

 When can students expect to receive a financial aid award?